-First, we need to remember that children learn at different paces.
+First, it is important to remember that children learn at different paces.
 That said, if you are looking at this website you probably have concerns about your child's communication, pre-literacy, reading, spelling, writing, organizational, or social skills.

 Here are a few tips to get you started finding answers to your questions.

-- You can refer to the Developmental Milestones tab on this page to help you identify your child's skills in relation to his or her peers.
+- You can refer to the Developmental Milestones page to help you identify your child's skills in relation to his or her peers.

-- You can also go to the Clues to Dyslexia tab, click on your child's age, and complete the checklist to help you determine the next step.
+- You can also go to the Clues to Dyslexia page, click on your child's age, and complete the checklist to help you determine the next step.

 - The next order of business if you are still concerned is to talk with a professional.
 This may be your child’s doctor or teacher or it could be someone who specializes in dyslexia, such as a speech-language pathologist or learning disabilities specialist.